ci1xgk/Fellowship_Webpage/Robust_DG2.md

 [Wavelet-based solvers that self-automate grid-resolution size](./MuliWave_Flood_models.md).

 ### Ongoing work and code accessibility
+The performance of the robust DG2 flood model is currently being assessed against a range of industry standard flood models, over the [UK Environment Agency benchmark tests](https://consult.environment-agency.gov.uk/engagement/bostonbarriertwao/results/appendix-6---neelz--s.---pender--g.--2013--benchmarking-the-latest-generation-of-2d-hydraulic-modelling-packages.-bristol_environment-agency.pdf), and for real-world case studies.

-The robust DG2 flood model has been sucessfully integrated onto the grid-based [LISFLODD-FP](http://www.bristol.ac.uk/geography/research/hydrology/models/lisflood/) solver.
+The sloped-decoupled DG2 flood model ([Kesserwani et al. 2018](https://www.sciencedirect.com/science/article/pii/S004578251830389X)) has been integrated onto the grid-based [LISFLODD-FP](http://www.bristol.ac.uk/geography/research/hydrology/models/lisflood/) solver.
 It can be run on multi-core CPU, and a CUDA version is under development to enable running it GPUs.